marchampson/ai-engineering-blog/content/posts/ai-fundamentals-core-concepts-every-developer-needs-to-know.md

 Computer vision enables machines to interpret visual data.
 At its simplest, it involves tasks like classifying an image—say, identifying whether a photo contains a dog or a cat.
 More advanced techniques include **object detection**, which locates items within images, and **semantic segmentation**, which assigns a label to every pixel.

 Technically, computer vision often relies on CNNs and benefits significantly from **transfer learning**, where a model pre-trained on a large dataset like ImageNet is fine-tuned for a more specific task.
-This reduces the need for large labeled datasets and training time.
+This reduces the need for large labelled datasets and training time.

 ---